 One thing you should try to make sure of when selecting project management software is that your it integrates seamlessly with other software you use.
 Thankfully, most project management tools integrate with other cloud-based software, saving your time and allowing you to share data between applications.
 Here are some features that will help ensure your project management solution integrates with your existing software stack.

 |Email integration||Supports the processing of tasks via email, such as the ability to create new tasks, edit details, assign them, reschedule them, leave comments, attach documents, etc.|

-Hopefully this set of definitions of project management software features has given you more of an idea of the features you need within your solution before you start shortlisting and testing apps.
+Hopefully this set of definitions of project management software features has given you an idea of the features you need before you start shortlisting and testing apps.
 Here are some handy GetApp resources to help you with your project management software selection: